Cytopathology Clinical Fellowship Program

 - Cytopathology Fellowship Video

-The Department of Pathology handles 30,000 surgical pathology cases and 12,000 cytopathology cases, of which 60% are non-gynecologic and 40% are gynecologic.
+The UPMC Presbyterian-Shadyside Department of Pathology handles about 50,000 surgical pathology cases, 4,000 intraoperative consultations, and 12,000 cytopathology cases.
 Daily signout is performed with the Faculty member on the cytopathology service.
-The fellow on service reviews and documents his/her opinion on the cases each day and evaluates the following points 1) screening adequacy, 2) Interpretation of the findings, 3) clinical significance.
+The fellow on service reviews and documents his/her opinion on the cases each day and evaluates the following points 1) screening adequacy, 2) interpretation of the findings, 3) clinical significance.

 Furthermore, the Department participates in Fine Needle Aspirations in three settings - in clinic by clinicians, by radiologists, and by pathologists.
 Our fellows are integrally involved in the following: